Troubleshooting and Frequently Asked Questions (FAQs)

 Pausing a test puts it "on hold" temporarily, allowing the student to resume it at a later time.

-Make sure you are using the authorisation password to resume the test, not your Renaissance login password.
+Make sure you are using the monitor password to resume the test, not your Renaissance login password.

 You may want to double-check the amount of time that has elapsed since the test was paused or stopped—a test needs to be resumed within 8 calendar days.